 In 1984, the Elementary Division was established, followed by campus improvements including a swimming pool and expanded classroom and administrative facilities.
 This expansion laid the foundation for Hollywood Schoolhouse’s beloved art, technology, science, performing, and athletic programs.

-In 2002, the Hollywood Schoolhouse was granted nonprofit 501(c)(3) status and became an independent school.
-Today, Hollywood Schoolhouse serves the families of 300 children.
+In 2002, Hollywood Schoolhouse was granted nonprofit 501(c)(3) status under Debbie’s leadership and became an independent school.
+Today, Hollywood Schoolhouse serves the families of more than 300 children.

 Hollywood Schoolhouse was founded as a community school and has always enjoyed a close relationship with its immediate neighborhood.
 The school continues to be a driving force within the local community, providing opportunities for neighborhood meetings, play for neighborhood kids, and events.